quantummaid/httpmaid/docs/04_HandlingRequests.md

         })
         .build();
 ```

-When deployed the same way as the other examples using the `PureJavaEndpoint`, a request to http://localhost:1337/hello/bob
+When deployed the same way as the other examples (do not forget  the `PureJavaEndpoint`), a request to http://localhost:1337/hello/bob
 would yield the string `hi bob!`

 ### Query Parameters